LYFsmile Logo

 Step 1 - The 4-7-8 Breathing Technique

 Your breathing is the fastest way to send a safety signal to your nervous system.
-Breathe IN through your nose for 4 counts, HOLD for 7 counts, breathe OUT completely for 8 counts.
+Breathe in through your nose for 4 counts, HOLD for 7 counts, breathe OUT completely for 8 counts.
 Repeat 3 to 4 times.
 Most people feel a significant drop in panic within 90 seconds.
 This directly activates your parasympathetic nervous system — your body's natural calming system.

 Step 2 - The 5-4-3-2-1 Grounding Technique